I know mine does. Yours may too.

 Situations I now understand:

 - We were in Bora Bora on our Honeymoon.
-After a long flight, we were escorted to our beautiful over-the-water bungalow.
+After a long flight, we were escorted to our beautiful over water bungalow.
 As we were settling in I heard a knock at the door where room service brought my husband a refreshing Mai Tai cocktail.
 I asked where mine was and he said he didn’t order me one.
 I thought that was strange and nicely called him out on it.
 He said he didn’t think to ask me.
-(Aspie’s are often time not thoughtful)
+(Aspie’s lack of awareness can often times appear he is not thoughtful)

 - When our daughter was 5 years old he forgot to pick her up from school after being reminded several times.
-(Memory problem)
+(Memory challenges)

 - Whenever I had a conversation with him he wasn’t able to show empathy and continued to talk about what was of interest to him.
 (Lack of Theory of Mind or Mind Blindness)

 - He could go on and on about a topic that was of interest to him and fail to recognize facial expressions denoting I was becoming uninterested or even bored.
-(No self-awareness)
+(Again, lack of self-awareness)

-- He can go MIA (missing in action) for long periods of time working on his computer and not realize it and is often times late.
+- He can go MIA (missing in action) for long periods of time working on his computer and not realize it and is often times late or not present at events held at our home.
 (Time management problem)

-- I made a lovely Brunch one day and when we sat at the table to enjoy it he didn’t talk much and appeared troubled.
-I asked him later what was up as I was angry, more hurt, actually as I and was expecting him to appreciate my efforts.
+- I made a lovely Brunch one day and when we sat at our patio table to enjoy it.
+He didn’t talk much and appeared troubled.
+I asked him later what was up as I was angry, more hurt, actually as I was expecting him to appreciate my efforts.
 He later told me the sun was brightly shining and hurt his eye.
 (Sensory Issues)